billhails/CEKF/docs/NAMESPACES.md

 to avoid re-compilation.
 I'll need to start the re-entrant parser in a different state though.

-We'll also need to separate out the parsing of the prelude.
+We'll also need to separate out the parsing of the preamble.
 We can treat it as a namespace for this purpose, but not install it as one.

-**UPDATE** Parsing of `import` and `export` is now done, though the prelude has not been separated out yet, so it's worth documenting what happens at the moment.
+**UPDATE** Parsing of `import` and `export` is now done, so it's worth documenting what happens at the moment.

+The preamble is parsed separately, and a nest is constructed using the preamble as the definitions section and the body of the file as a second nest expression.
+This will alow us to more easily inject the namespaces between the preamble and the body later.

 On encountering an `import` statement, the parser creates a child parser for that file which parses it into a completely independant AST and